Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-react.md

 ![[npm-link]][npm-shield]

 React bindings for the [client SDK](tma-js-sdk/about.md).
-It includes hooks, components, and other useful tools that enable the use of React alongside the Web Apps client SDK.
+It includes hooks, components, and other useful tools that enable the use of React alongside the Mini Apps client SDK.
 It automatically tracks changes to SDK components.

 ## Installation